Definition

 Example

-A landing page URL includes -fbclid=... so Meta can match the click to a conversion event.
+A landing page URL includes ?fbclid=... after a Meta ad click so the visit can be matched to a later conversion event.

 How to use it

-- Store FBCLID only as long as needed for attribution windows.
+- Store FBCLID only as long as your attribution and consent policy requires.

 Common mistakes